raspberrypilearning/rpi-python-remote-pins/en/step_1.md

 	![raspi config](images/raspi-config.png)

 - On the remote Raspberry Pi, you also need to be running the **pigpio daemon**.
-You can start it by typing the following into a terminal:
+You can start it by typing the following into a terminal window:

   ```bash
   sudo pigpiod